inferno-collection/Docs/docs/general/update.md

 Configs should be merged by hand, not overwritten.

-- Resources that use `config.cfg`: Pager Reborn, Fire Alarm Reborn, Station Alert, Flares, and Spotlight.
+- Resources that use `config.cfg`: Pager Reborn, Fire Alarm Reborn, Station Alert, Flares, Torches, and Spotlight.
-- Resources that use `config.json`: Torches and Hands-Free Siren.
+- Resources that use `config.json`: Hands-Free Siren.

 Open the config from the new download next to your current config, then copy across any new, renamed, or removed options.
 Keep your existing values where they are still valid.

-For `config.json` files, check the final file with a JSON validator before starting the server.
-Missing commas, brackets, or quotes can prevent the resource from loading.
+For `config.cfg` files, make sure the file is executed from `server.cfg` before the resource starts.
+For JSON files, check the final file with a JSON validator before starting the server.
+Missing commas, brackets, or quotes can prevent a resource from loading.

 ## Update Editable Files by Hand